igochesam/netflix_content_strategy_analysis/README.md

 The data reveals that Netflix has strategically released content around key holidays and events.
 Some of the significant releases include:

 1. New Year’s Period: Kaleidoscope: Limited Series was released close to New Year’s Day, resulting in high viewership.
-2. Valentine’s Day: Perfect Match: Season 1 was released on February 14th, which align with a romantic theme and capitalize on the holiday’s sentiment.
+2. Valentine’s Day: Perfect Match: Season 1 was released on February 14th, which aligns with a romantic theme and capitalizes on the holiday’s sentiment.

 ## Conclusion